 Developing performance indicators is both art and science.
 The objective is to identify measures that can meaningfully communicate the accomplishment of key goals.

 - Measure performance in a period that is past.
 Financial metrics are classic examples.
 As the standard disclaimer warns, past performance does not guarantee future returns.

-- Leading indicators contain guidance about future results.
+- Contain guidance about future results.
 For example, an increase in orders for auto parts suggests a rise in new auto production and sales in the near future.

 In most businesses, the goal is to have the right balance of leading and lagging KPIs.